London Passes: the passes to London

 Plus, the London City Card offers:

-- A 10% discount on any other attractions purchased through Tiqets
+- A 10% discount on any other attraction purchased through Tiqets

-- Benefit from being able to book all the included attractions , already at the time of purchase.
+- Benefit of being able to book all included attractions, already at the time of purchase.

 How does the London City Card work?